About the Department

 Anne T. and Robert M. Bass Professor of Government

-Sandel's work has been translated into 23 languages.
+Sandel's writings--on justice, ethics, democracy, and markets--have been translated into 27 languages.
 His books include Liberalism and the Limits of Justice (Cambridge University Press, 1982, 2nd edition, 1998), Democracy's Discontent (Harvard University Press, 1996), Public Philosophy: Essays on Morality in Politics (Harvard University Press, 2005), and The Case against Perfection: Ethics in the Age of Genetic Engineering (Harvard University Press, 2007), and Justice: What's the Right Thing to Do?
 (Farrar, Straus and Giroux, 2009).

-A recipient of the Harvard-Radcliffe Phi Beta Kappa Teaching Prize, Sandel was recognized by the American Political Science Association in 2008 for a career of excellence in teaching.
-He has been a visiting professor at the Sorbonne (Paris), delivered the Tanner Lectures on Human Values at Oxford University, and in 2009 delivered the BBC Reith Lectures.
+A recipient of the Harvard-Radcliffe Phi Beta Kappa Teaching Prize, Sandel has been a visiting professor at the Sorbonne (Paris), delivered the Tanner Lectures on Human Values at Oxford University, and presents an ongoing series for BBC radio called "The Public Philosopher."
 In 2010, China Newsweek named him the "most influential foreign figure of the year" in China.

-From 2002 to 2005, Sandel served on the President's Council on Bioethics.
-He is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
+In the U.S., Sandel served on the President's Council on Bioethics (2002-2005), and is a member of the American Academy of Arts and Sciences.
 A graduate of Brandeis University (1975), Sandel received his doctorate from Oxford University (D.Phil.,1981), where he was a Rhodes Scholar.

 1737 Cambridge Street, CGIS Knafel Building 432, Cambridge, MA 02138